rubiocode/Google-Books-Search-Engine/README.md

 Additionally, you’ll need to complete the following tasks in each of these front-end files:

 * `App.js`: Create an Apollo Provider to make every request work with the Apollo Server.
+DONE

 * `SearchBooks.js`: